davebshow/asyncbolt/README.md

 #    eof=True)
 ```

-The `asyncbolt.ClientSession` object appears to communicate fluently with the Neo4j Server.
+`asyncbolt.ClientSession` appears to communicate fluently with the Neo4j Server.
 The script `bolt_neo4_demo.py`
 implements some of the examples from the Bolt protocol homepage.
 It can be run as follows.

 Clone this repo, cd, and run: